Animal locomotion: Function

 Animals locomote for a variety of reasons, such as to find food, a mate, a suitable microhabitat, or to escape predators.

-Food procurement
+Feeding

 Animals use locomotion in a wide variety of ways to procure food.
 Terrestrial methods include ambush predation, social predation and grazing.
 Aquatic methods include filterfeeding, grazing, ram feeding, suction feeding, protrusion and pivot feeding.
 Other methods include parasitism and parasitoidism.

 Quantifying body and limb movement

 The study of animal locomotion is a branch of biology that investigates and quantifies how animals move.
 It is an application of kinematics, used to understand how the movements of animal limbs relate to the motion of the whole animal, for instance when walking or flying.